Shopping Cart

 Diamonds

+I truly appreciate working with natural diamonds from Canada’s North.
 Canada’s diamond mines yield a higher ratio of pristine, gem-quality diamonds in comparison to the output of other countries.
 They are noted for exceptional colour, clarity, and lustre, as well as low levels of fluorescence.
-Some come with certification papers and a laser inscription in the girdle of the diamond.
-Others, are simply sourced through extremely reputable suppliers, and are:
+These exceptional diamonds have certification papers and a laser inscription in the girdle of each precious stone.

 Gold Diamond Ring Washed in Studio Materials and Sourcing